 - They reach sexual maturity at the age of 5 years.

 - Females delay the implantation of embryos until hibernation.
-If she do not receive proper nutrition during this time, miscarriage can occur.
+If she does not receive proper nutrition during this time, a miscarriage can occur.

 - The mother does not mate until her cubs become independent.
 The cubs are independent at the age of 2 years.